Tzarnal/Advent-of-Code/README.md

 Advent of Code 2020
 ===================

-Meagre attempts at the advent of code 2020, in C#.
+ Meagre attempts at the advent of code problems, in C#.